Rural Thailand Luxury villa nr Ban Chiang UNESCO

 And being keen lovers of good food, we would like to promote the zingy freshness and natural goodness of Isan food to a wider audience, currently restricted to more central Thai dishes.
 Being able to introduce guests to ingredients, herbs, fruit and vegetables grown organically on site, such as galangal, lemongrass or saw dill and bird-eye chillies, allows them to get a much better feel for the local cuisine and to generate a true passion for it.

-Responsible tourism: Luxury villa nr Ban Chiang UNESCO site in Thailand
+Responsible tourism: Rural Thailand Luxury villa nr Ban Chiang UNESCO

 We harvest rainwater at Rice Paddy Villa using the traditional method of collecting run-off from the roof in large rain jars - the red or green oversized jars you will see around almost every house in the region.
 This is particularly important at Rice Paddy Villa where there is no mains water supply.
 In addition, we use water-sparing fittings throughout the property (shower heads, dual-flush WCs etc).